Topped with fresh veggies and a creamy cilantro sauce, these Greek nachos are zesty and 100% plant based (basically Mediterranean nachos)!

 - Dice the cucumber and quarter the tomatoes; sprinkle both lightly with kosher salt.
 Chop the olives.
 Drain and rinse the beans; in a small bowl, mix the beans with the olive oil, kosher salt, and a few grinds of fresh ground black pepper.

 - To serve, place the pita chips on a plate.
-Top with veggies and beans, and drizzle with cilantro drizzle and additional olive oil (if desired).
+Top with veggies and beans, and drizzle with cilantro sauce and additional olive oil (if desired).
 Sprinkle with torn cilantro and serve.

 About the Authors